 Handle "empty "cylinders safely as would a full cylinder.
 Leave a slight positive pressure (approximately 200 psi) in them to prevent contamination of the interior of the cylinder.
 When the cylinder needs to be removed or is empty, close all cylinder valves, bleed remaining gas from the system (when safe to do so), disassemble equipment properly, and replace cylinder caps.
-Mark cylinders "empty" or "MT," and store them separately from full cylinders until they are picked up by the supplier.
+Mark cylinders "empty" and store them separately from full cylinders until they are picked up by the supplier.

-In the event of any emergency involving a compressed gas cylinder, evacuate the entire building immediately by sounding the fire alarm and follow the procedures for evacuation as outlined in the laboratory's Chemical Hygiene Plan.
-The Occupational Safety and Health Administration https://www.osha.gov/SLTC/compressedgasequipment/index.html.

-(OSHA) regulations governing the use of compressed gases in the workplace (29 CFR, Parts 1910.101 through 1910.105) can be found at the following URL:

-Information on types of high-pressure fittings that connect to gas cylinders can be found on the Compressed Gas Association (CGA) website:
+In the event of any emergency involving a compressed gas cylinder, evacuate the entire building immediately by sounding the fire alarm and follow the procedures for evacuation as outlined in the Chemical Hygiene Plan.
+Occupational Safety and Health Administration (OSHA) has additional information concerning the use of compressed gases in the workplace can be found in regulation 29 CFR, Parts1910.101 through 1910.105.
+Information on types of high-pressure fittings that connect to gas cylinders can be found on the Compressed Gas Association (CGA) website.